Sweden and migration

 The next set of migrants during these decades were workers from Finland, Italy, Greece, the former Yugoslavia, other Balkan countries and Türkiye who came looking for job opportunities once World War II was over.

 Many work migrants returned to their countries after a few years of work in Sweden.
-Many Finns, for instance, returned to Finland where the economy had begun to boom.

 In the 1980s Sweden saw a rise of asylum seekers, with high immigration from countries like Iran and Iraq, Lebanon, Syria, Türkiye, Eritrea and Somalia, as well as South American countries.